• Skip to primary navigation

 The damage may not be limited to the monetary loss in settling the litigations – you may have to shut down your online small business as the loss to your reputation may be irreparable.

-And, make sure you stay on top of the latest website, security, and malware software updates to have the latest patches installed.
+And make sure you stay on top of the latest website, security, and malware software updates to have the latest patches installed.

 Conclusion

 There are a lot more things you may need to be aware of, but then there is no end.
-As long as you ensure your content and presentation appeals to your users, you have crossed the first mark.
+As long as you ensure your content and presentation appeal to your users, you have crossed the first mark.
 The next stage happens when you provide the security of your and your customer’s data.

 Stay in touch with security best practices, install a good firewall and anti-malware software, enforce strong password techniques, and follow the leads in this article.
 This is just the beginning, but these are the essential checkpoints you must cross before getting your small business online.